NYPL/digpres/_posts/2022-02-14-file-systems.md

 It also supports all unicode characters, meaning `视频.mov`, `ویڈیو.mov`, `this-file-name-is-really-very-long-,-probably-too-long-to-be-useful_.mov`and `📹 .mov` are all legal.

-What's the catch?
+### What's the catch?

-Well, it doesn't have support for useful features like data integrity checks and on-the-fly compression.
+Well, exFAT doesn't have support for useful features like journaling, data integrity checks, and on-the-fly compression.
-Don't use this as your day-to-day file system.
+Of these, the lack of journaling is the most important.
+File systems with [journaling](https://en.wikipedia.org/wiki/Journaling_file_system) keep track of changes in progress.
+If you're in the middle of an action like moving a folder when you unplug it or it loses power, the file system could be corrupted.
+Your computer warns you about unplugging a drive without ejecting it because of that risk.
+A journaling file system can fix the file system next time it is connected. exFAT can leave you high and dry.
+(Thanks to Kieran O'Leary for prompting me to learn what journaling is.)

 The cross-platform support also isn't perfect. macOS only supports exFAT drives formatted with a sector size of 128-1024 kiB.
-Either format the drive on a Mac or use be careful when choosing option during formatting on Windows and Linux.
+Either format the drive on a Mac or be careful when choosing options during formatting on Windows and Linux.

-However, those are small catches.
+Linux support only started in 2019 with kernel in 5.4, with better support starting in [5.7](https://arstechnica.com/information-technology/2020/03/the-exfat-filesystem-is-coming-to-linux-paragon-softwares-not-happy-about-it/) (I'm still amazed that I can plug a 100+ TB RAID into an Android phone).
+However, if you're using a Linux distro with a pre-5.4 kernel, you need to install exFAT drivers yourself.
+Most notably in our community, that includes BitCurator 2.x, which is based on Ubuntu 18.04 LTS with the 5.3 kernel.
+(Thanks to Kieran for this as well.)

+To me, those are acceptable compromises when it comes to portable hard drives used to transfer files.

+## exFAT is an Industry Standard

 If you're looking for more validation, take a look at SD cards.
 They are the last major removable media format that needs to be accessible on a variety of computers.
 The default file system for all cards larger than 32 GB is exFAT.

+exFAT has proved to be the most reliable solution in our work.
+It's worth evaluating in your context if you're frustrated with platform cross-compatibility.